kajjohns/kajjohns.github.io/people.md

 ---
 layout: page
-title: "Persons"
+title: "People"
 ---

 Currently, our lab has three active PhD students and two former students who are working as research associates.
 We are maybe interested in hearing from potential students.
-We also have some undergraduate researchers who work with us and need to be added into this page. [email](https://gmail.com)
+We also have some undergraduate researchers who work with us and need to be added into this page.

 # Current Members